Edited: November 11, 2021

 Your Body on Toxins

-Toxicologically speaking (although the following analogy can be modified to better understand several chronic disease states), humans can be thought of as a sink with faucet and a drain:
+Toxicologically speaking, humans can be thought of as a sink with a faucet and a drain:

 On the other hand, your faucet may be dripping slowly, but the drain is completely blocked.
 It will take awhile, but eventually the sink will overflow.
 Throw a brick into an almost-full sink and it will overflow all at once.